BlanahrAbarstyrn/UnitConversionTool_v3/README.md

 <li>Once the project is open in the editor, click the <strong>Build</strong> button (the hammer icon in the top-right corner).
 This compiles the <code>.sln</code> and <code>.csproj</code> files.</li>
 <li>After the build completes, press <strong>F5</strong> or the <strong>Play</strong> button to launch the application.</li>
 </ol>

+<h2>Windows and Linux Builds Available</h2>
+<p>Linux and Windows builds are available.
+You can download them directly without needing to clone or install from the repository.
+Just grab the build for your platform from <a href="https://github.com/BlanahrAbarstyrn/UnitConversionTool_v3/tree/main/Dist">the repo Dist folder</a>.
+If you run into any issues, let us know what OS/version you’re using.</p>
 </section>